Sharad-18/RAG-Based-QNA-Application/README.md

 ## Contribution<br>
 - Contributions are welcome!
 Please fork the repository and submit a pull request for any enhancements, bug fixes, or new features.

-## License
-- This project is licensed under the MIT License.
-See the LICENSE file for details.

 ## Acknowledgements <br>
 Thanks to the open-source community and the developers of the tools and libraries used in this project.
 Special mention to Streamlit, LangChain, FAISS, Chroma, OpenAI, and Cohere for their powerful technologies.